Turo-rented cars were involved in 2 deadly incidents this New Year's. Here's what we know

 Authorities have said that the Cybertruck involved in the Las Vegas explosion was rented through the Turo app in Colorado.
 Kevin McMahill, the elected sheriff of Clark County, which includes Las Vegas, said Wednesday that authorities knew who rented this truck, but were not releasing the name until investigators determine if it is the same person who died.

-Turo has also confirmed that the pickup truck used in the New Orleans attack was rented using the platform, too.
+On Wednesday, Turo confirmed that both the Cybertruck and the pickup truck used in the New Orleans attack were rented using the platform.

-“It is with a heavy heart that we confirm that (Wednesday's) horrific attack in New Orleans and ...
-Tesla Cybertruck explosion in Las Vegas both involved vehicles rented on Turo,” the company said in a statement.
-“Our thoughts and prayers are with the victims and their families.”
+Turo has said it's sharing any information it has with law enforcement as investigations continue.
+The company has also noted that the individuals involved did not have criminal backgrounds that would have identified them as security threats.
+It said every Turo renter is screened through a "multi-layer, data-science-based trust and safety process.”

-Turo has said that it's partnering with law enforcement to share any information as investigations continue.
+The men involved in the incidents had valid driver’s licenses, clean background checks, and were honorably discharged from the U.S. military, Turo noted Thursday.